tessalt/ds9-episodeguide/readme.md

 ![jadzia](http://cl.ly/WeqI/Jadzia-Dax-Gifs-jadzia-dax-18331181-300-232.gif)

-Create a PR and data/picks.json to reflect your changes.
+Create a PR and edit data/picks.json to reflect your changes.
 Each array in picks.json represents 1 season.
 The numbers represent selected episode numbers **the episode numbers are not zero-indexed**.

 After making your changes, you'd better include a damn convincing argument for why your change is warranted.
 And your JSON better be valid.